stacks-network/docs/_develop/deploy-tips.md

 # How to deploy a Blockstack dApp
 {:.no_toc}

-Blockstack applications are a type of web application that use Blockstack's technology to authenticate users.
-As such, Blockstack apps tend to be simple in design and operation, since in many cases they don’t have to host anything besides the application’s assets.
+Blockstack applications are a type of web application that uses Blockstack's technology to authenticate users.
+As such, Blockstack apps tend to be simple in design and operation, since in many cases, they don’t have to host anything besides the application’s assets.

  * TOC
  {:toc}